 Many types of criminal records can be sealed or “expunged.”
-At the law offices of Andrew M. Wolfenson, Esq., P.C., in Union and Cedar Knolls, we will review the evidence with you to determine whether your criminal history can be sealed.
+At the law offices of Wolfenson & Ashkenazi, P.C., in Union and Cedar Knolls, we will review the evidence with you to determine whether your criminal history can be sealed.

 What Is Expungement?

 In New Jersey, an expungement will seal complaints, arrests, warrants, convictions and arrest reports from the public.